Making painted stripes part of your latest design ideas will liven up any space, and it's not as hard as you might think

 How do you paint stripes on walls without bleeding?

-If you have nice new flat recently plastered walls then it is very much a matter of making sure that your masking/painters tape is securely stuck to the wall.
-Use a seam roller like this Stainless Steel Wallpaper Edge Seam Roller from Amazon to make sure the edges are nice and flat to the wall.
+If you have a nice new flat with recently plastered walls, then it is very much a matter of making sure that your masking/painters' tape is securely stuck to the wall.
+Use a seam roller to ensure the edges are nice and flat against the wall.
 Note, when painting new plaster, you first need to apply a mist coat.
 Do this before adding any tape or paint.

 How do I pick colours for a striped wall?

-Picking a colour scheme for your stripes is a critical part of the process if you want to get a professional looking designer finish.
-Are you going for something simple to match your white wall?
-Or, do you want a couple of complementary colours, or even a third colour.
+Picking a colour scheme for your stripes is a critical part of the process if you want to get a professional-looking designer finish.
+Steele says, “When choosing colours for a striped wall, begin with a versatile base shade that sets the tone for the whole scheme.”

-To help choose the right colour combination and give you some inspiration a colour wheel like this easy to use tool from Canva is a good choice.
-Simply choose a colour close to what you want and then choose a color combination to produce the colours.
+To help choose the right colour combination and give you some inspiration a colour wheel like this easy-to-use tool from Canva is a good choice.
+Simply choose a colour close to what you want, then choose a colour combination to produce the desired colours.
 Paletton is another good colour wheel option.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.